tier4/AutowareArchitectureProposal.proj/Sensing.md

 - Ground filter : Removes pointclouds correspond to the ground.
 - Outlier filter : Removes outlier pointclounds which are appeared due to leaves, insects, and so on.
 - Concat filter : Concatenates pointclouds come from some LiDARs.
-- Ego-vehicle cropping filter : Removes pointclouds correspond to the ego-vehicle.
+- Self cropping filter : Removes pointclouds correspond to the ego-vehicle.
 - Distortion correction : Corrects the distortion of the pointclouds due to observation time gaps.

 ## Input use cases / Sensors